Scalable accuracy gains from postselection in quantum error correcting codes: Introduction

-Large-scale quantum computation needs to be fault-tolerant.
-Fault tolerance can be achieved by encoding quantum information in a quantum error correcting code with a nonzero threshold and performing fault-tolerant operations on the encoded data, under which the spreading of errors is controlled~\cite{gottesman2009introductionquantumerrorcorrection}.
-A key question for near-term quantum computation---where the number of good qubits is a limiting resource---is how {to efficiently} protect and manipulate quantum information on a fixed qubit budget.
-A strategy that is often used in practice is \emph{postselection}: because it is easier to detect errors than to correct them, one can improve the performance of an algorithm by repeating it and discarding (or aborting) trials in which errors are detected~\cite{google2021exponential, PhysRevX.11.041058, sivak2023real, bluvstein2024logical}.
+Large-scale quantum computation requires fault-tolerance~\cite{gottesman2009introductionquantumerrorcorrection}.
+A key question for near-term quantum computation---where the number of good qubits is a limiting resource---is how to efficiently protect and manipulate quantum information in a fault-tolerant way on a fixed qubit budget.
+A strategy that is often used in practice is \emph{postselection}: because detecting errors is easier than correcting them, one can improve an algorithm's performance by repeating it and aborting trials in which errors are detected~\cite{google2021exponential, PhysRevX.11.041058, sivak2023real, bluvstein2024logical}.
 In near-term applications, postselection is a valuable error-mitigation technique~\cite{RevModPhys.95.045005, aharonov2025importance}.
 However, if the abort rate per measurement is finite, postselection is not scalable: only an exponentially small fraction of trials are kept.
 Several strategies have been developed to leverage postselection in scalable circuits, including syndrome extraction with verified ancillas \cite{SFCS.1996.548464, knill2004faulttolerantpostselectedquantumcomputation}, constructing cluster states from fixed-size resource states using fusion operations \cite{Bartolucci2023} and magic state distillation \cite{Bravyi_2005, Bravyi_2012}.
 In these approaches, the exponential overhead of postselection is mitigated by applying postselection to fixed-size chunks of the circuit.